Agata Materowicz: Biography

-Materowicz graduated with honours from the Faculty of Visual Arts at Academy of Fine Arts in Lodz, Poland.
+Materowicz graduated with honours from the Faculty of Visual Arts at Academy of Fine Arts in Łódź, Poland.
 She achieved top marks for her(Girl Reading a Letter at an Open Window – Johannes Vermeer's) project and theory thesis assignments: "Puppet for Film Animation" Faculty of Puppet Animation, promoter prof. Marek Skrobecki and "Painting for the Scenography of the Animated Film" Faculty of Painting and Drawing, promoter prof. Jolanta Wagner.
 Contemporary Multimedia Artist.
 She is very active in the following art areas: photography, painting, sculpture, ceramics, illustrations, computer graphics art, design and editorial.
 She illustrated children's book and also some of them designed and published.

 The author of several scientific articles and publications including copyright infringement.